Ordina-JTech/Ultrasonic-AR-parrot-Drone/HC-SR04 Ultrasonic Sensor/README.md

 - Angle of measurment = 15 degree.
 - Dimension of sensor = 4x2x1.5 cm.

-The sensor has a quartz cristal that vibrates at 40 kHz.
+The sensor has a quartz crystal that vibrates at 40 kHz.
 There are four pins on the sensor.
 A trigger pin, echo pin, ground pin and a power pin.

 ![Imgur Image size](https://i.imgur.com/5PE67Qv.png)